Raising of school leaving age: Brazil

-In Brazil, the current school leaving age is 17.
+In Brazil, the current school leaving age is 18.

 Canada

 In Canada, the age in which children are required to attend schools is determined by the provinces.
 Currently, enrollment in education is compulsory up to the age of 16 in all provinces and territories of Canada, barring Manitoba, New Brunswick and Ontario, in which the school-leaving age is 18 unless the student graduates secondary education at an earlier age.
 In some provinces, early leaving exemptions can be granted under certain circumstances under the age of 16.

 United States

-In the United States, as of January 2014, 23 states, Washington, D.C., American Samoa, and Puerto Rico require students to attend school until they are 18 or until they graduate high school.
+In the United States, as of January 2014, 28 states, Washington, D.C., American Samoa, and Puerto Rico require students to attend school until they are 18 or until they graduate high school.
 In two of these states, the requirement went into effect in July 2017.
-There are 11 states that require school attendance until age 17, while 16 states and the Virgin Islands only require schooling until age 16.
+There are 10 states that require school attendance until age 17, while 15 states and the Virgin Islands only require schooling until age 16, but one state require students to attend school until age 19 or graduation.
 Those states which have raised their minimum dropout ages above 16 may provide for exceptions with parental consent at ages 16 or 17.
 Further, most states have clauses allowing for graduation by students who manage to complete all academic requirements early.